nasa/astrobee_android/guest_science_projects/sci_cam_image/readme.md

 This is an Android guest science application that takes full-resolution pictures with the science camera.

-The pictures can be published on the `/hw/cam_sci/compressed` topic via ROS at reduced resolution (default: 640x480).
-The images are not published by default, please see the "Description of the custom guest science commands" section on how to enable publishing the images.
-The image dimensions for the published image are published on the `/hw/cam_sci_info` topic.
+The pictures are published on the `/hw/cam_sci/compressed` topic via ROS at reduced resolution (default: 640x480).
+The image dimensions for the published image is published on the `/hw/cam_sci_info` topic.
 This message is published every time an image is taken regardless of if the image is published or not and it contains the timestamp the image was taken.